TroniusGaming/yapi/Events.md

 ---

+### user-setting-changed

+Triggered when the player changes a setting

+#### Event Data

+No data passed with this event.

+---

 ### void

-Triggered the game round you are in is voided
+Triggered when the game round you are in is voided

 #### Event Data